jsta/blogdown2/content/blog/2019-04-19-are-google-earth-engine-analyses-reproducible.md

 ## Walkthrough

-First, we must manually initialize EE and setup `pydrive` in a python session:
+First, in our python session, we must manually initialize EE and setup `pydrive`:

 ```python
 ee.Initialize()